fmaestre98/fmaestre98/README.md

 ## Experience

-- Junior Software Developer at an ecommerce startup (+2 year).
+- Software Developer at an ecommerce startup (+2 year).
 - Professional internships, where I programmed in PHP and Extjs (3rd and 4th year).

 ## Contact